soenmezmehmet/NibelungenbrueckeJupyterNFDI/input/models/README.md

-Generated models of the Nibelungenbrücke in Worms.
+Generated geometry and mesh models of the Nibelungenbrücke in Worms.
+Generated with GMSH.